 Assurance, Patient Records and other legal requirements.
 [Bylaw 3.7(2)]

-A Primary Dentist ‘connected’ to a practice must ensure that a CDSS Annual Facility Permit is approved by the Registrar prior to the practice of dentistry (after July 1, 2017) in the facility.
-(CDSS Bylaw 3.3);

-A) All full practicing general members (‘itinerant’ members and those members ‘connected’ to facilities where a dentist is not always present during normal operating hours), must provide appropriate continuity of care, contact information and appropriate access (24 hours a day/ 7 day a week) to patients of record to address consultations and emergency services within their respective scope of practice.
-The individual(s) who are to be reached for dental emergencies must have the knowledge, skills, abilities, and necessary hospital privileges/access required to treat the complications that may be reasonably expected to arise from any procedure they perform, in any

-dental clinic or other facility.
-If they are unable to do so, they must: a) not perform the procedure, or

 All members practicing in, or contractually associated with a facility pursuant to section 25 of the Act, regardless of the facility ownership model or facility management model are responsible and accountable for personal, professional, ethical and legal responsibilities, for the general supervision or direction of staff pursuant to sections 23 of the Act, and for required permits and protocols.
 [Bylaw 3.7(3)]